Skip to content

 Security Configuration API:

-All security settings are accessible via REST API:
+All security settings are accessible via REST API and the Authifi UI:

 GET /auth/admin/tenants/{tenantId}